Living In London: Is It Worth The Cost?

 Boats moored up on the River Thames in Teddington, London.

-Although looking at a map, it appears to be a fair way from the city centre, to many, this is part of the appeal.
+Although looking at a map, it appears to be a fair way from the city center, to many, this is part of the appeal.
 You can access the city without feeling like you’re stuck there.

 Here you’ll find many independent shops, dogs galore, and Bushy Park (famed for its resident deer) just a stone’s throw away.
 Teddington is charming and ideal for families and those seeking space from the rat race.